Sean McCawley, Fit for Life: Optimal eating decisions

 Nutritional trends influence dietary decisions of the general population.
 In social media, food advertisements, and food labels, we see vegan, paleo, or gluten free.
-Magazines, online news articles, Facebook, or Instagram promote paleo food choices, intermittent fasting, one-meal-a-day fasting, and vegan food fads.
+Magazines, online news articles, Facebook, or Instagram promote paleo food choices, intermittent fasting, and one-meal-a-day fasting.

 These stylish food identities are productive to help influence increased production of vegetables, keeping us out of the fast-food drive-through and promote healthier eating habits overall.